-The Ship Scheduling Office will then distribute copies of the application to the Chairman of the Isotope Usage Panel and to the UCSD Radiation Safety Officer for review.
+The Ship Scheduling Office will then distribute copies of the application to the Committee for review.
 If this policy is adhered to, a more uniform treatment of requests will become possible.

 Isotope Usage Applications

-- R/V Melville and R/V Roger Revelle - at least THREE months in advance.
-This allows the Isotope Usage Panel to study the request and to formulate alternative plans if deemed necessary.
+- Must be filed at least ten weeks in advance.
+This allows the Isotope Use Committee to study the request and to formulate alternative plans if deemed necessary.

 - Unanticipated, last-minute changes in types, amounts, and users of isotopes are, on occasion, unavoidable for the success of the research.
-The Isotope Usage Panel will countenance such changes provided they are reasonable and meet with the approval of the Chief Scientist.
-All changes must be made by submitting a supplementary request for approval by the Isotope Usage Panel.
+The Isotope Use Committee will countenance such changes provided they are reasonable and meet with the approval of the Chief Scientist.
+All changes must be made by submitting a supplementary request for approval by the IUC.

-- In case of potential scheduling changes it will be important to communicate immediately with the Isotope Usage Panel, so that appropriate arrangements can be made.
+- In case of potential scheduling changes it will be important to communicate immediately with the IUC, so that appropriate arrangements can be made.

 Shipping of Isotopes or Sealed Source Instruments

 We urge isotope users to ensure that all shipments of radioisotopes or of sealed source instruments to and from the ship are properly certified by the Radiation Safety Officer of their home institution.
 Legal and financial penalties for violation of applicable dangerous goods shipping regulations are substantial.